-The following week a hypercondriac could be suffering from a completely unrelated illnesses, and they would forget all about the one they were going crazy over only a few days earlier.
+The following week, the hypercondriac could be suffering from a completely different and unrelated illnesses, and they would forget all about the one they were going crazy over only a few days earlier.
 Did you ever stop to think why they were getting sick on such a regular basis?

 That brief introduction is meant to highlight what a hypercondriac goes through during their life if left untreated, but we’re going to delve into more details about what the actual problem is and the ways in which it can ruin an otherwise normal life.
 Let us try to explain more on how we see the hypercondriac definition.